Update on Sunday Worship

 Worship for this coming week

-Lectionary Readings : (these links will take you to Bible Gateway from the NRSV)
+Lectionary Readings: (these links will take you to Bible Gateway from the NRSV)

-This week's Reflection by John Booth entitled "A Reflection on John"
+This week's Reflection by John Booth entitled

 In Church Worship: details for this weekend and next weekend services are in the weekly news - which can be picked up in church.